 If you find yourself in a senior management position, take ego out of the equation.
 Surround yourself with a team that fills gaps in your own shortcomings.
 Smart managers through the ages have surrounded themselves with people smarter than themselves.
 Allowed those individuals to do what they do best.

 Many managers will not do this in fear of their own job.
 This is a big mistake.
 When your team shines you shine as the coach.
 Get fear out of your head!

 Surround yourself with world-class people and let them do the job you hired them to do.
 Inspire, delegate, and set expectations.
 Pretty simple!

 Too many folks confuse activity with productivity.
-Big difference between the two.
+The big difference between the two.
 Busy work is just that busy work.
-Rarely will that yield any sort of measurable progress.
+Rarely will that yield any sort of measurable progress?

 How can we decern the difference?